Wickedly Fun Halloween Cupcakes

 Green Monster Cupcake

-Fondant, icing, and round decorating tips are the basic necessities you'll need to turn an ordinary cupcake into a spooky green monster.
-Just warn your guests -- it'll keep an eye on them!
+Fondant, icing, and round decorating tips are the basics you'll need to turn ordinary cupcakes into Halloween treats for a party.

-Follow these decorating tips to make the Halloween cupcake:
+Follow these decorating tips to make this Halloween cupcake topper:

 1. Tint frosting green and ice the cupcake.